 Did you know that employees who occasionally work from home report greater work-life balance and are also more productive?
-And, if you’re working from home (or working longer days in a shorter week), then you’re not coming into downtown as often.
-This is just one of the strategies we’re working on aimed at reducing the number of drive-alone trips into downtown.
+And, if you’re working from home (or working longer days in a shorter week), then you’re not coming into downtown as often!
+This is just one of the strategies we’re working on that’s aimed at reducing the number of drive-alone trips into downtown.
 With fewer cars on the road, we’ll have more space to move buses, emergency vehicles, trucks, and people who cannot telework or don’t have an alternative to driving.

 - We’ve partnered with Commute Seattle to promote and expand flexible work options for major employers.
 In fact, participants in the Move the Needle Flexwork Challenge saw a 10% reduction in drive-alone trips during the SR 99 closure!

 - We’re finding opportunities to leverage rideshare as a first-/last-mile service to transit hubs.

 - We established alternative work policies for the 12,000 City of Seattle employees.

 What we’re doing now:

 Along with continuing our partnership with Commute Seattle, exploring first- and last-mile connection opportunities, and letting City of Seattle employees lead by example with alternative work schedules, we’re also moving forward with the following goals.

 - We’re implementing a communications strategy to reduce drive-alone trips among small business employees.

 - We’re adopting new 2019 – 2023 Citywide Network and Center City Drive-Alone Rate Goals.
 These goals will help guide our large employers’ efforts as we move through the duration of the Seattle Squeeze.

 - We’ll be trying out innovative loading strategies in congested areas to reduce the pick-up, drop-off, and circulation impacts of rideshare companies.